 How Can SOCRadar Help Protect Yourself from EMOTET and Other Malware?

-SOCRadar’s Threat Intelligence Feed module helps cybersecurity teams investigate threats with its easy-to-use design and in-depth data.
+SOCRadar’s Extended Cyber Threat Intelligence module helps cybersecurity teams investigate threats with its easy-to-use design and in-depth data.
 IP addresses can be blacklisted due to malware spread or being part of a botnet.
-You can proactively improve your security posture by using SOCRadar’s Extended Threat Intelligence approach and Botnet & Malware feed.
+It also may provide feeds for Emotet, where you can track current IoCs and TTPs and integrate them into your security systems.
+In this wayyou can proactively improve your security posture by using SOCRadar’s Extended Threat Intelligence approach.

 You can also check Emotet’s primary attack vector, the e-mail attachments, and the e-mail itself via SOCRadar Malware Analysis.